peytonshow/MC-Long-Run/readme.md

 * Added Tectonic, which adds large scale, realistic scenery.
 D
 * Added EnhancedCelestials, which causes the moon to randomly cause buffs or full scale invasions some nights.
 D
 * Cannot sleep through bad Celestial events.
 D
 * Days last 25 minutes and nights last 20.
-PD
+D
 * Nerfed Gold spawn by 25%.
 (This is in light of multiple buffs made to gold below, still testing to see if this is even necessary) ONHOLD
 * Significantly lowered chance of exposed diamonds being removed.
 D
 * Reduced Diamond Spawn by 40%.
 (This is to promote caving over strip mining) D